THE MESSAGE OF JESUS

 A Relationship Base

-Without a relationship base, a sense of legacy and responsibility, a kingdom deteriorates into tyranny.
-If a ruler feels no responsibility to leave an inheritance for his family, his rule will become excessive and exploitative, and will last only one generation and usually ends in revolt.
+Without a relationship base, a sense of legacy and charity, a kingdom deteriorates into tyranny.
+If a ruler feels no responsibility to leave an inheritance for his family and his people, his rule will become excessive and exploitative, and will last only one generation, ending typically in revolt.

 An Authority Base